 Defining the Business Case

+So we need to start the content strategy process with business goals.
+We need to ONLY create content that has a chance of delivering ROI.
 In my adventures inside large enterprises, I found a few ways to build a business case for strategic content marketing:

 Content marketing is no longer a question.
 It is an imperative for every single brand.